jreitter/phosbox/README.md

-phosbox
+Phosbox Lightbox
 =======

-Phosbox is a simple and minimalistic lightbox
+Phosbox is a minimalistic, simple, easy-to-use and responsive lightbox plugin